Carmentis/carmentis-docs-source/docs/concepts.md

     CD -..-> CH;
 ```

-### Operator
+### Carmentis Operator

-Constructing and publishing microblocks in order to get virtual blockchain is not an easy task, as
-many technicalities need to be taken into account.
-For this reason, we have introduced the concept of *operator*.
-An operator plays a crucial role in the Carmentis protocol by providing a personnal API used to handle all the
-complexity for you.
+As explained previously, the handling of channel keys are performed by the Carmentis Operator.
+This part of the ecosystem is critical in many ways:

+- First, as explained, it handles all cryptographic keys.
+- Second, recall that the operator anchors encrypted data in the application ledger, which means that it publishs on the blockchain.
+It then follows that publishing (microblocks) on the blockchain implies to pay *fees* to validator nodes.
+Therefore, the Carmentis Operator should have access to a private signature key, whose the public signature key is associated to a sufficiently-funded account.
+Otherwise, the microblock will be rejected.
+- Third, it makes your experience with the Carmentis ecosystem by handling many technicalities needed to publish.
+- Fourth, it is at the core our of application ledger *protocol* used to obtain the wallet's signature for a microblock.
 We have displayed below a (simplified) sequence diagram illustrating the interaction between the
-different components of the Carmentis ecosystem.
+different components of the application ledger protocol.

 As you can see, the wallet approves the action by signing it.
 This
 signed approval takes the form of a [Micro block](#virtual-blockchains-and-channels),
 encapsulating all relevant data associated with the event under review.
 The operator's signature on the [Micro block](#virtual-blockchains-and-channels)
 establishes the event's authenticity, allowing it to proceed toward [Wallet](#wallet) validation.